Jbleezy/BO1-Reimagined/README.md

 * Powerups on the ground now last for 30 seconds (previously 26.5 seconds)
 * An effect now plays when a powerup spawns if it is the last powerup of a powerup cycle
 * Grabbing a powerup that is already active will add to its current remaining time instead of resetting its remaining time
+* Powerups will now not be grabbed automatically if spawned near where a player died at

 ### Carpenter
 * Removed